Are Aviation SMS Software Programs Necessary?

 From my conversations with clients, having an SMS database assures accountable executives that SMS activities are not left to chance.
 Having immediate transparency and oversight of the SMS is only afforded by using an SMS database.

 From a human resources and budgeting perspective, the safety team can be reduced by 50% when using commercially available aviation SMS software designed specifically to address these SMS regulatory requirements.

 In addition, this reduced safety team will be able to provide more safety-management-related services than a team twice their size.

 In conclusion, if you are a small company, you can manage your SMS successfully without an SMS database, You may wish to conduct a cost-benefit analysis to determine any potential cost savings.

 SMS Pro was designed specifically for the aviation industry.
 Our passion is to provide quality safety solutions to aviation safety personnel.

 If you don't have an aviation SMS database yet, you may wish to start small with hazard reporting and basic risk management.
-These three short videos show you some examples:
+These short videos show you some examples:

 Introduction to Centralized Data Management in SMS